mantidproject/mantid/docs/source/release/v3.7.0/framework.rst

 -  The size of densely populated, multidimensional MDEventWorkspace slices produced by SliceMD has been greatly reduced by using more sensible box splitting parameters.
 -  Slicing algorithms (SliceMD and BinMD) do not add masked data to their output workspaces.
 -  MergeMD now does not add masked events to its output workspace.
+-  ConvertToMD, CreateMD and AccumulateMD now have the option to produce workspaces with a file-backend.

 Geometry
 --------